ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Distributing the new group keying material requires the KDC to send multiple rekeying messages to the group members.
 Depending on the rekeying scheme used in the group and the reason that has triggered the rekeying process, each rekeying message can be intended to one or multiple group members, hereafter referred to as target group members.
 The KDC MUST support at least the "Point-to-Point" group rekeying scheme in {{point-to-point-rekeying}} and MAY support additional ones.

-Each rekeying message MUST have Content-Format set to application/ace-groupcomm+cbor and its payload formatted as a CBOR map, which MUST include at least the information specified in the Key Distribution Response message (see {{gid-get}}), i.e., the parameters 'gkty', 'key' and 'num' defined in {{gid-post}}.
+Each rekeying message MUST have Content-Format set to application/ace-groupcomm+cbor and its payload formatted as a CBOR map, which MUST include at least the information specified in the Key Distribution Response message (see {{gid-get}}), i.e., the parameters 'gkty', 'key', and 'num' defined in {{gid-post}}.
 The CBOR map MAY include the parameter 'exp', as well as the parameter 'mgt_key_material' specifying new administrative keying material for the target group members, if relevant for the used rekeying scheme.

-A rekeying message may include additional information, depending on the rekeying scheme used in the group, the reason that has triggered the rekeying process and the specific target group members.
+A rekeying message may include additional information, depending on the rekeying scheme used in the group, the reason that has triggered the rekeying process, and the specific target group members.
 In particular, if the group rekeying is performed due to one or multiple Clients that have joined the group and the KDC acts as repository of authentication credentials of the group members, then a rekeying message MAY also include the authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
-It is RECOMMENDED to specify this information by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message (see {{gid-post}}).
+It is RECOMMENDED to specify this information by means of the parameters 'creds', 'peer_roles', and 'peer_identifiers', like done in the Join Response message (see {{gid-post}}).

 The complete format of a rekeying message, including the encoding and content of the 'mgt_key_material' parameter, has to be defined in separate specifications aimed at profiling the used rekeying scheme in the context of the used application profile of this specification.
 As a particular case, an application profile of this specification MAY define additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme in {{point-to-point-rekeying}} (OPT14).